phalem/Src/README.md

 `https://savemol.onrender.com/`

-To fast login to test the app functionality use:
+To fast login to test the app functionality use temporary email and password:

 email:`temporary@savemol.com`